simonlevasseur/koTrackChanges/README.md

 ## Dependencies

-This library depends on **Knockout.js v2.3.0 or newer** and **Underscore.js**.
+This library depends on **Knockout.js v2.3.0 or newer** and **Lo-Dash.js**.

-There are 2 available builds to choose from: a **bare bones version** and a version with a **custom build of underscore included**.
-If your project already uses Underscore.js you should use the bare bones version otherwise you must use the version with underscore.
+There are 2 available builds to choose from: a **bare bones version** and a version with a **custom build of lo-dash included**.
+If your project already uses Lo-Dash.js you should use the bare bones version otherwise you must use the version with lo-dash.

 ## Basic Usage